 Items to Submit.
-In addition to submitting the items required of all graduate students (see p.
-287-288), applicants to the PhD-ThD programs must also submit
+In addition to submitting the items required of all graduate students (see pp. 287-288), applicants to the PhD-ThD programs must also submit

-- A 600-word personal statement including their philosophical perspective, the relationship of their religious concerns and ethical values to their responsibilities as a teacher-scholar and leader in the church, and an indication of what they hope to accomplish professionally in the future. - A proposed dissertation research topic with a 200-300 word explanation of this choice. - A significant research paper (term paper or thesis), normally written during MA, MDiv, or MTh studies.
+- A 600-word personal statement including their philosophical perspective, the relationship of their religious concerns and ethical values to their responsibilities as a teacher-scholar and leader in the church; an indication of what they hope to accomplish professionally in the future, and a topic for the dissertation if one has already been selected. - A significant research paper (term paper or thesis), normally written during MA, MDiv, or MTh studies.
 This paper should show the applicant's ability to carry out research and to present the results and conclusions of such work with correct English and acceptable style.
 The topic of this paper should coincide with the area of concentration.

 Language Requirements.
-Applicants must demonstrate proficiency in specified foreign languages either by passing language proficiency examinations or by taking specified language courses at Andrews University and earning a grade of B or above.
+Applicants must demonstrate proficiency in specified foreign languages either by passing language proficiency examinations or by taking specified graduate level language courses at Andrews University and earning a grade of B or above.
 The foreign language requirements in the different areas of study are listed below.